solarslurpi/OG-GrowBuddy/pages/cam_buddy.md

 ![path to ftp server on Windows](../images/ftp_filemanager.jpg)

-To access the ftp share on growbuddy for example - if the username = pi and password = raspberry, `ftp://pi:raspberry@growbuddy`.
+To access the ftp share on the Rasp Pi Server named growbuddy for example - if the username = pi and password = raspberry, `ftp://pi:raspberry@growbuddy`.

 ### Timelapse
 A timelapse is created using the images in the ftp share.